pkp/pkp-docs/admin-guide/3.4/en/statistics.md

 These stats are based on editorial activity recorded by the system.
 If your editors routinely work outside of the system, stats may not be correct.
 For example, if an editor asks for a review by email and does not record it in the system, that review will not be counted in the editorial statistics.

-When selecting a date range, think carefully about the editorial activity you are interested in.
+When selecting a date range, think carefully about the editoral activity you are interested in.
 For example, if you are looking at the last three months, the Acceptance Rate will be calculated only from submissions submitted in the last three months that have already received an accepted or declined decision.
 We recommend using a date range that accounts for the duration of your editorial review and ends at least 12 months ago.

 ### Users